zixuansunnydeng/FS_career_SWE_Starter-1/Lecture1/Lecture1.md

   - similar to `Java`'s `final`
   - compile-time vs. run-time?
     - compile-time: compile my codebase to an executable
-    - runtime: running an instance of an executbale
+    - runtime: running an instance of an executable
 - **Note:** initial value of every variable is null , unlike C/C++
   - Stack: garbage value
   - global variable/heap: `int` => 0